jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

         (A) registered as electors of Māori electoral districts or General electoral districts; or (B) named on the dormant rolls for Māori electoral districts or General electoral districts; and (b) by applying the proportion ascertained under paragraph (a) to the total number of ordinarily resident Māori persons on census day
+  - **Māori option** means the option that may be exercised under section 76(1) by a Māori who is eligible to be registered as an elector (to choose whether to register as an elector of a Māori electoral district or a General electoral district)
   - **medical practitioner** means a health practitioner who is, or is deemed to be, registered with the Medical Council of New Zealand continued by section 114(1)﻿(a) of the Health Practitioners Competence Assurance Act 2003 as a practitioner of the profession of medicine
   - **member of the Defence Force** means any person resident in New Zealand within the meaning of this Act who is for the time being a member of the New Zealand Defence Force constituted by section 11(1) of the Defence Act 1990; and includes any person so resident who is attached to, or employed by, or carries out duties of the New Zealand Defence Force which necessitate his or her being outside New Zealand
   - **mental impairment** , in relation to any person, means an impairment causing a person to lack, wholly or partly, the capacity to understand the nature of any decision about registering as an elector
   - **meshblock** means statistical meshblock
   - **Minister** means the Minister of Justice
-  - **nomination day** , in relation to any election, means the day appointed in the writ for that election as the latest day for the nomination of candidates
+  - **nomination day** , in relation to any election, means the latest day for the nomination of candidates for election
   - **on census day** has the meaning given in section 79(2)
   - **party** , in Parts 6AA, 6A, and 6B,—
     (a) means a political party registered under Part 4; and